|"Elvis and June: A Love Story."|

-This is for Elvis fans, for sure.
+"Elvis and June: A Love Story" (2002), a tale of Elvis Presley's 1956 romance with a local beauty queen, June Juanico, is for Elvis fans, for sure.
 But it also is a fascinating look at what happens when an ordinary guy gets hit with sudden stardom.
 If you're Elvis, you stay true to your mom, and your dad, and your teen romance - up to a point.
-This film examines just where that point is.
+This hard-to-find film examines just where that point is.

-This is about Elvis, and for that reason alone is of interest.
+"Elvis and June" apparently came about by chance, when a researcher found an old 20-minute 8mm film stored away in an attic 40 years after it was shot.
+The color film was shot by a local, Eddie Bellman (the boyfriend of June's mother), and revolves around a boating trip the Presley family took together with June in Biloxi.
+The focus naturally is on rock legend Elvis, who already was famous at the time, and for that reason alone is of interest.
 However, it is a surprisingly detailed examination of a passing romance and the effect that sudden fame and time have on it.
 It is a very real story, and it looks behind the curtain of success to show how real people - not necessarily celebrities - interact.
 And don't think for a second that this paints Elvis in an unflattering or unfair light - it doesn't.
 I've personally seen teenagers who simply went away to college that treated their male/female high school sweethearts much worse than Elvis treated June (according to her).
-The man had class and style, and that shines through here.
+Elvis Presley had class and style, and that shines through here.

 This is a summer romance writ large.
 It may be the tritest of clichés, but summer romances rarely survive into the fall, and this one didn't, either.
-After some memorable excursions, most notably a filmed fishing trip (that also apparently involved some water skiiing) involving Elvis the beauty queen and their families, Elvis is called away to Hollywood and essentially never returns.
+After some memorable excursions, most notably a filmed fishing trip (that also apparently involved some water skiing) involving Elvis; the beauty queen and their families, Elvis is called away to Hollywood and essentially never returns.
 Everything is told in the first person, by the people who experienced the situation, which gives this film an edge that cuts through the celebrity factor and makes this a very real tale.

 This is not the Elvis you would know from the celebrity biographies.
 He is a polite young man who addresses people as "Sir" and "Madam" and who is tender and affectionate.
 However, one can well read a bit deeper and see a flirtatious young man following his hormones a little too deeply for everyone's good.
 The wonder is that Elvis seemed to feel a sense of obligation to the young woman well past the point where he obviously had moved on to other attractive young things, and made a last, feeble stab at continuing his relationship despite drastically changed circumstances.
 This is hardly a story unique to Elvis, and thus has a sort of universality to it which makes this more than simply a quick biographical sketch, but also less than that, because the story is so mundane and almost banal.

-|No question, a very pretty girl|
+|No question, June Juanico was a very pretty girl.|

 It isn't that difficult to spot some parallels in this story with Budd Schulberg's "A Face In the Crowd" (1957), which tells a similar tale on a vastly greater scale.
 There is almost certainly no connection at all between that film's story and Elvis', but watch the two films and see if you can spot the same similarities that I did.
 You might be surprised.